NelsonRosenberg/parking/README.md

 The best way to document the app is using swagger, which can be access as seem above.
 Regardless, below is a brief description of the available endpoints:

- - GET(localhost:5000/api/rates) -> This endpoint has not inputs and returns the json of the current rates available on the DB in the same format as they where inputted.
+ - GET(localhost:5000/api/rates) -> This endpoint has not inputs and returns the json of the current rates available on the DB in the same format as they were inputted.

- - PUT(localhost:5000/api/rates) -> This endpoint takes as input body the json of the rates that will overrite the ones currently on the DB (and cache).
-It returns the same input as output for auditing.
+ - PUT(localhost:5000/api/rates) -> This endpoint takes as input body the json of the rates that will overwrite the ones currently on the DB (and cache).
+It returns the same as output for auditing.

  - GET(localhost:5000/api/prices) -> This endpoint requires two dates, start and end, on the format `2011-12-03T10:15:30+01:00`.
-Even though query parameters don't normally accept the `+` sign (which means a space in the URL), this endpoint will accept either a `+` (which will be converted to a space), an actual space (one character space) in the same place as the `+` sign would be or the correct escaped sign of `%2b`.
+Even though query parameters don't normally accept the `+` sign (which means a space in the URL), this endpoint will accept either a `+` (which will be converted to a space), an actual space (one character space) in the same place as the `+` sign would be, or the correct escaped sign of `%2b`.
 It will return as output the price with the format `"{"price": 1000}"` or a literal string `"unavailable"` if no rates were found.

 ## Design And Assumptions ##

-Per the requirements, when the system starts a json file located in `src\main\resources\data\rates.json` is loaded to both the DB as well as the cache as the default rates.
+Per the requirements, when the system starts a json file located in `src\main\resources\data\rates.json` is loaded to both the DB and cache as the default rates.

 The requirements also mention that both the rates and the requests for prices can be in any timezone, which will require that we test the requested dates against each rate available.
 Since we can't be sure that the requested dates, when changed to another timezone, will continue to be the same day of the week we are not even able to filter the rates by the day of the week first, before comparing the times.